Ulcerative colitis

 Dosage regimens

 Regimen A: Intravenous, 200 milligrams guselkumab, once every 4 weeks, 3 doses in total, over the duration of 16 weeks.
-Afterwards, intravenous, 100 milligrams guselkumab, once every 8 weeks.
+Afterwards, subcutaneous, 100 milligrams guselkumab, once every 8 weeks.

 Detailed description

-The recommended induction dosage is 200 mg administered by intravenous infusion over at least one hour at Week 0, Week 4, and Week 8.
+The recommended induction dose is 200 mg administered by intravenous infusion at Week 0, Week 4 and Week 8.

-If a dose is missed, administer the dose as soon as possible.
-Thereafter, resume dosing at the regular scheduled time.
+If a dose is missed, the dose should be administered as soon as possible.
+Thereafter, dosing should be resumed at the regular scheduled time.

 Dosage considerations